-The kill switch on my macOS app was enabled automatically.
+FastestVPN enabled the kill switch on my macOS app automatically.
 In fact, there was no option to disable it — but I wouldn’t want to anyway.

 However, when I tried to enable the kill switch on my Android app, I got a notification saying the feature wasn’t compatible with IKEv2 on my Android device.
 That means you can only use the kill switch on Android if you change to the TCP or UDP protocol, which is a bit disappointing as neither protocol is as good as IKEv2 or OpenVPN for speed and security.